Recommended Thermostat Settings in the Winter

 - If someone is at home in the daytime, 72° F (22° C) is a good start, but aim for 68° F (20° C).

 - If everyone is away from home in the daytime, or you're asleep at night, we feel 66° F (19° C) to 62° F (17° C) is best.

-But instead of focusing a perfect number, you will benefit from establishing an energy-efficient winter heating strategy that will keep your home warm and your thermostat settings reasonable so you won't face large energy bills.
+But instead of focusing on a perfect number, you will benefit from establishing an energy-efficient winter heating strategy that will keep your home warm and your winter thermostat settings reasonable so you won't face large energy bills.
 Here are a few tips.

 Ease into Winter to Start Saving